-Energy savings and peak demand reductions per unit for new construction are presented for various specific efficiency values at a fixed dry mode TD of 10°F. A specific efficiency of 65 Btuh/W was selected as the maximum possible specific efficiency based on current market offerings.
-This maximum specific efficiency in warm climate zones showed a range of annual kWh savings from approximately 40,000 kWh/yr to 150,000 kWh/yr depending on the climate compared to a base case specific efficiency of 35 Btuh/W. Cool climate zone annual kWh savings ranged from approximately 20,500 kWh/yr to 37,000 kWh/yr depending on the climate compared to a base case specific efficiency of 35 Btuh/W.
+Energy savings and peak demand reductions per unit for new construction are presented for various specific efficiency values at a fixed dry mode TD of 10°F. A specific efficiency of 65 Btuh/W was selected as the maximum possible specific efficiency based on market research conducted in the first quarter of 2017.
+This maximum specific efficiency showed a range of annual kWh savings from approximately 20,000 kWh/yr to 150,000 kWh/yr depending on the climate compared to a base case specific efficiency of 35 Btuh/W. The kWh savings are shown in Table 22 below.